xperiandri/blazor-fluxor/samples/01-CounterSample/README.md

 @using Blazor.Fluxor
 @using Store.Counter
 @using Store.Counter.IncrementCounter
-@inject IStore Store
+@inject IDispatcher Dispatcher
-@inject IFeature<CounterState> Feature
+@inject IState<CounterState> State
 ```
    * The `@using Store.Counter` line is needed to identify the `CounterState` class.
    * The `@using Store.Counter.IncrementCounter` line is needed to identify the `IncrementCounterAction` class.
-   * The `@inject IStore Store` line instructs Blazor to inject the `Store` instance so we can dispatch actions to it.
+   * The `@inject IDispatcher Dispatcher` line instructs Blazor to inject an object can use to dispatch actions through the store.
-4. Change the `IncrementCount` function to dispatch an action to the store instructing it to increment the counter value.
+4. Change the `IncrementCount` function to dispatch an action through the store instructing it to increment the counter value.
 ```
 async void IncrementCount()
 {
-    await Store.Dispatch(new IncrementCounterAction());
+    await Dispatcher.DispatchAsync(new IncrementCounterAction());
 }
 ```
-   * Although the method would work fine without being async, it is best practice to always use the async/await pattern when dispatching to the store because you never know when the store might have an effect registered that will perform asynchronous action.
+   * Although the method would work fine without being async, it is best practice to always use the async/await pattern when dispatching actions through the store because you never know when the store might have an effect registered that will perform asynchronous action.

 ### Mutating the state in response to dispatched actions
-So far we have some feature state, a feature that exposes that state for displaying in the user interface, and an action we can dispatch to the store to indicate the user's desire to increment the value in the state.
+So far we have some feature state, a feature that exposes that state for displaying in the user interface, and an action we can dispatch through the store to indicate the user's desire to increment the value in the state.
 The final piece of the pattern is to implement a `Reducer`.

 A `Reducer` is effectively a pure function.
 It takes the two parameters, the current state and the action dispatched, and it then alters the state according to the property values on the action (in this case there are no properties on the action, so our `Reducer` will always just increment the value by one).